klovens/juxtapose/README.md

 <img src="JuxtaposeTutorial/line.png" width="300">
 </p>

 We require a csv file that that contains the edge list representation of the network.
-In our case, we have named it line_1.csv.
+In our case, we have line_1.csv and line_2.csv.

 Content of line_1.csv:
 ```sh